Notes on John 9

 his disciples than this, but the apostle was led by the Holy Spirit to report

 only v.3 and no more.
-Christian submission means that we accept the Lord’s
+Christian submission means that we accept the Lord’s decision

-mystery of God’s providence, but the man healed that day in
+providence, but the man healed that day in

 9:4 Jesus connected God’s work in that man with what He would soon do in giving sight.
 Jesus’ work was so tied to the disciples’ participation that He said, “We must work” the works of God.
 Christian service is a form of fellowship with the Lord in His redemptive activity.
 Note that we work together with God (2 Corinthians 6:1).
 Though we contribute nothing to any atoning work (which has been accomplished by Christ alone), we are privileged to represent the Lord in His message and to show mercy that comes from His heart and ours.
 The work of Christ in communicating truth was not isolated from His expression of compassion in John 9.
 Was there ever a needy suffering person with any disease or affliction that Jesus turned away?
 Did anyone end up with nothing after coming to Him in hope?
 None.